 I've used these hats countless times and even stuff them in the side pocket of my golf bag.

 I like off-beat hats with floral designs or childish designs on them.
 Most people don't take me seriously on the course when they see my hats but once I hit a shot, they know I'm there to play.

 Mix it up.
 Put your personality into how you dress on the course.
 I like narrower brimmed hats like the Ralph Lauren bucket and I like them bright.

 This hat can just be thrown into the bag, into the car and can be stuffed in your back pocket.

-Without a doubt, THE BEST sun cream I've ever used is this one my girlfriend bought me in Japan.
+Without a doubt, THE BEST sun cream I've ever used is this one my wife bought me in Japan.
 Now I live in Thailand and the sun is vicious out here.
 Since using this sun cream on my face and neck particularly, people don't believe I live in the tropics.

 Hands-down my sun cream of choice.
 I apply it once before the round and keeps my complexion delightful for the full 18.
 It also softens out the skin and your missus will notice those wrinkles getting shallower.

 The best part is that there is no oily residue after applying so you can apply it on the first tee and rip your drive down the middle without needing to wash your hands.